LeonHan2007/DoodleJump/README.md

-A simple recreation of Doodle Jump using Java
+A simple recreation of Doodle Jump using JavaFX